SofaPirate/Plaquette/extras/joss-paper/paper.md

 # Acknowledgements

-This work was partially supported by the Natural Sciences and Engineering Research Council of Canada, the Social Sciences and Humanities Research Council of Canada, the Fonds de Recherche du Québec -- Société et Culture, and the Canada Council for the Arts.
-We thank our collaborators and colleagues for supporting the project, in paticular Luana Belinsky, Erin Gee, and Chris Salter.
+This work was partially supported by the Natural Sciences and Engineering Research Council of Canada, the Social Sciences and Humanities Research Council of Canada, the Fonds de Recherche du Québec — Société et Culture, and the Canada Council for the Arts.
+We thank our collaborators and colleagues for supporting the project, in paticular Erin Gee, Luana Belinsky, and Chris Salter.